 Bay Street Seen Opening On Positive Note

-(RTTNews) - Higher U.S. futures and firm commodity prices point to a positive start for the Canadian market on Monday.
+(RTTNews) - Higher commodity prices and steady European stocks point to a positive start for the Canadian market on Wednesday.

-Optimism about China's reopening and easing concerns about interest rates are also likely to aid sentiment early on in the session.
+With the crucial U.S. inflation data that could provide some clues about Fed's policy stance, due on Thursday, the mood in the market is likely to remain a bit cautious.

-Data on Canadian building permits for the month of November is due at 8:30 AM ET.
-The total value of building permits in Canada decreased by 1.4% over the month to C$ 10 billion in October of 2022, following an upwardly revised 18.2% surge in the prior month.
+After Fed Chair Jerome Powell refrained from commenting on rate policy at a symposium, investors now await the release of U.S. inflation data for additional clues on the rate outlook.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!